adrianrutle/Traceability-Model-Migrator/README.md

-# ETL-Migrator
+# Traceability Model Migrator
-ETL implementation for traceability migrator
+Implementation for traceability model migrator

-This project is the implementation for the traceability migrator that can be tested with the case study in this repository.
+This project is the ETL-implementation for the traceability migrator that can be tested with the case study in this repository.
 This project basically contains the following executable transformations:

 - /ETLMigrator/model/TraceabilityMigrator.etl is the migrator taking as input the two traceability models and giving in output the migrated one, generated in the gen folder.
 - /ETLMigrator/model/generateModelink.egl and .egx are the code generator to re-generated the updated weaving models to inspect the trace links of the migrated trace model.